 Also, check out: Sun Transit in Capricorn: Will It Bring You Any Good News?

 Lohri is one of the greatest Indian festivals, and it is synonymous with Punjab and Haryana.
 People have a lot of faith in this occasion, leading to people indulging in grand celebrations across the country.
 Traditionally, the festival of Lohri is a Punjabi folk festival.
 Therefore, the grandeur that can be seen around this festival in the state of Punjab, as well as Haryana, is unrivaled.
 Furthermore, the entire northern part of India participates in the festival with tremendous enthusiasm and zeal.

-Lohri is considered one of the most important festivals in Punjab and Haryana.
-It is also celebrated in Jammu and Kashmir and other states with pomp and splendor.
+Lohri is celebrated with pomp and splendor.
 The celebrations and gatherings make Lohri a community festival that is enjoyed and celebrated by many.
-On the festival of Lohri, Punjab observes a restricted holiday as the festival is celebrated with a lot of gusto there.
-Punjab is where this particular festival originated.
-Not only is the festival a massive deal in Punjab, but it also brings together communities all over India to come together and celebrate the festival in front of the spectacular bonfire.
+Not only is Lohri a massive deal in Punjab, but it also brings together communities all over India to celebrate the festival in front of the spectacular bonfire.
 Nowadays, the celebrations of Lohri usually have taken a grand scale among different regions of the country, making Lohri an occasion that garners a lot of love.

 All in all, Lohri is celebrated with great pomp and zeal.
-This bonfire festival is celebrated enthusiastically, and the winter air is filled with happiness and joy.
+This bonfire festival is celebrated enthusiastically, and the winter air is filled with joy and gaiety.